 Elevation: 7,826 ft

-Climbing information for this p2k peak is found on page 71.
+Climbing and access information for this peak is on Page 71 of the book.

 Along with the ridge to the west, the Elk Mountain area may host the largest extended population of the beautiful endemic plant, Idaho Douglasia, a stunning wildflower that was only described by botanists in the early 1980s.
 Debris on the summit indicates some sort of lookout or station was here, though this does not seem to be recorded on such lists.
-The 7,826-foot mountain has a respectable 2,166 feet of prominence.
+USGS Running Lake

-Elk Mountain is not only the highest in the area but by far the most massive.
-The summit area maintains substantial bulk into the highest elevations and the north and south ridges extend over a three-mile-long area with substantial high points.
+Elk Mountain is not only the highest peak in the area but is by far the most massive.
+The summit area maintains substantial bulk into the highest elevations.
+The north and south ridges extend over a 3-mile long area with substantial high points.
 A spur ridge south of Running Lake is capped by spectacular rocks and spires.
 Running Lake occupies a huge glacial cirque on the east side of the mountain that is the source of Running Creek, which flows into the Selway River after dropping 5,000 feet in a few miles.
-To the west, the summit drops over 4,000 feet into Meadow Creek via the slopes of the Schwar and Spook creek drainages.
+To the west, the summit drops over 4,000 feet into Meadow Creek via the slopes of the Schwar and Spook Creek drainages.

 Access and Route, Class 1

 The peak is accessed from the Magruder Corridor and the Elk Mountain Road.
-From the road’s end on the slopes of Elk Mountain, a short 1-mile hike, on well-used trails, takes you to the summit.
+From the road’s end on the slopes of Elk Mountain, a short 1-mile hike on well-used trails takes you to the summit.
 The trail climbs gradually to the small saddle above Running Lake at the south end of the summit ridge.
-From this saddle, it is a very short, but steep, hike up the south ridge line to the summit.
-Move slightly to the west, where the slope is still very steep, but more negotiable.
-If adverse to steep slopes, continue northwest and west for less than 0.5 miles to where the trail crosses the broad, flat west ridge of the mountain.
-Then, follow that to the east for a more gradual walk to the summit.
+From this saddle, it is a short but steep hike up the South Ridge to the summit.
+Move slightly to the west, where the slope is still very steep, but more navigable.
+If averse to steep slopes, continue northwest and west for less than 0.5 mile to where the trail crosses the broad, flat West Ridge of the mountain.
+Then follow that ridge to the east for a more gradual hike to the summit.